Skip to content

 Example (selectMaps):

-// Assume a QueryWrapper object with condition age > 25, query all matching users and map results to Map
+// Assume we have a QueryWrapper object with condition age > 25, query all matching users and map results to Map

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();